Adam Blue Galli

-Adam Blue Galli was one of a group of criminals known as the "Preppie Bandits" (due to their clean cut appearance, a propensity for dressing like "preppies", and their habit of hanging out in Salt Lake City's coffeeshops).
+Adam Blue Gallis was one of a group of criminals known as the "Preppie Bandits" (due to their clean cut appearance, a propensity for dressing like "preppies", and their habit of hanging out in Salt Lake City's coffeeshops).
 They operated in and around Salt Lake City, Utah, in 1992.
 The other members were his brother Aaron Galli and his cousins Nathan and Christopher.
 He fled the state after being charged with murder and robbery, and was recaptured after being featured on America's Most Wanted.
 In an odd twist, patrons and employees at the restaurant where the murder occurred were watching the program, and alerted police to the presence of another person featured on the same episode, who was currently working at the same restaurant.

 Armed robberies

 In 1992, Galli, along with his brother Aaron, and two cousins, Nathan and Christopher Galli, committed a string of armed robberies in Salt Lake City.
 On April 29, 1992, Galli, Nathan and Christopher robbed the King's English Bookstore in Salt Lake City.
 Galli and Christopher went inside the bookstore while Nathan waited outside for the purpose of running interference if the police were called.
 Galli pointed a gun at the store clerk and took approximately $250 in cash from the two cash registers at the store.

 On May 5, 1992, Galli and Christopher, armed with handguns, robbed the Trolley Corners Theaters.
 While Galli and Christopher were inside the theater, Aaron and Nathan waited outside in a separate car to keep lookout.
 After stealing approximately $900 in cash from the theater, Galli and Christopher fled, pursued by a witness.
 Nathan pulled up in the car and told the witness to call the police while he chased the robbers to obtain their license plate number.

-On June 6, 1992, Galli, wearing a black wig, entered the Tool Shed and pointed a gun at store clerk Sylvia Nordoff.
+On June 6, 1992, Galli, wearing a black wig, entered the Tool Shed and pointed a gun at store clerk Sylvia Nordhoff.
 He told her, "This is a stickup, give me all of your money or I'll kill you."
-When Ms. Nordoff refused to hand over the money, Galli grabbed nearly $180 in cash from the cash register and fled.
+When Ms. Nordhoff refused to hand over the money, Galli grabbed nearly $180 in cash from the cash register and fled.
 Ms. Nordoff tackled him just outside the store, where her son Michael helped her hold Galli down.
-Christopher Galli, who was waiting outside, threatened Ms. Nordoff and her son with a weapon and told them to let Adam go.
+Christopher Galli, who was waiting outside, threatened Ms. Nordhoff and her son with a weapon and told them to let Adam go.
 Galli and Christopher then ran to their car and drove off.
 When witnesses attempted to pursue the two men, Nathan drove up and told them to call the police while he chased the robbers.
 Nathan later returned to the scene and gave false information to the police.